hackdou/initblog.com/_posts/2018-02-05-bitcoin2-cracking-wallets.markdown

 title:  "How to Steal Bitcoins: Part 2 (Cracking Bitcoin Core wallet.dat Files)"
 date:   2018-02-05 12:00:00
 published: true
+layout: post
+excerpt: "This is part two in a series of blogs on cryptocurrencies and security.
+The goal is to recover passwords from encrypted Bitcoin Core (or Satoshi Client) wallets."
 ---

 This is part two in a series of blogs on cryptocurrencies and security.
 The goal is to recover passwords from encrypted Bitcoin Core (or Satoshi Client) wallets.